 Publications and Technical Notes

-dCypher is starting to make a significant impact in epigenetics research.
-Learn about our most recent collaboration, in which dCypher was instrumental in revealing mechanism of DNMT3A recruitment at intergenic regions
+The dCypher platform is starting to make a significant impact in epigenetics research.
+Learn more about our most recent collaboration, in which the dCypher approach was utilized to support the theorized mechanism of action of NuA4.

 - Weinberg DN, et al. The histone mark H3K36me2 recruits DNMT3A and shapes the intergenic DNA methylation landscape.
 Nature, 2019.

-EpiCypher has also published a series of Technical Notes to help scientists use dCypher assays in their chromatin research.
+EpiCypher has also published a series of Technical Notes to help scientists use the dCypher platform in their chromatin research.

 Looking for additional information on dCypher?
 Click through to learn more!